Providing Mass Transit Injury Victims With A Voice

 In New York, injury victims only have a 90-day window to file a notice of a lawsuit against the Metropolitan Transportation Authority or one of its subsidiaries.

-You should talk to Raphaelson and Levine as soon as possible to preserve your rights and important evidence.
-Call 212-268-3222 or contact us online for a free consultation with our New York City mass transit accident lawyers.
+Contact us as soon as possible to preserve your rights and important evidence.
+Call 212-268-3222 or contact us online for a free consultation with an experienced New York City mass transit accident lawyer.

 Fatal Train Accident Settlement